CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/Lootbag.md

 ## Rarity

 Each lootbag modification is rarity specific.
-Rarities can be specified using the following methods
+Rarities can be specified using the following methods.

 ```groovy
 mods.thaumcraft.LootBag.getRare()